Sir Patrick Manson Medal

 This bronze medal bears the likeness of Sir Patrick in profile on the obverse, and on the reverse a garland of oak leaves surrounds the words "Tropical Medicine.
 A.D.
 1922", the year in which Sir Patrick died.

-The Manson medal is awarded triennially.
+The Sir Patricl Manson Medal is awarded triennially.
 It is the Society's highest mark of distinction, and will be awarded to the living person whose contribution to any branch of tropical medicine or hygiene is considered by the Board of Trustees to merit the honour most.

 It was last awarded in 2016 to Baron Professor Peter Piot, and will next be awarded in 2019.